The Missing Piece

 D: NOT take back work after setting up delegation.

-(To have B, I need D)
+(To have B, I want D)

 D′: Take back work after setting up delegation.

-(To have C, I need D′)
+(To have C, I want D′)

 The Conflict: D and D′ are mutually exclusive.
 I can't take back work AND not take back work at the same time.